The Nest

 2. Buying a Multi-Family Townhouse in NYC

 A multi-family townhouse is a home containing at least three dwelling units, and a building with two dwelling units is a two-family residence.
-Often smaller, two-family townhouses will have an owner’s duplex or triplex at the top and a garden apartment or a duplex at the bottom to rent out.
+Often, smaller, two-family townhouses will have an owner’s duplex or triplex at the top and a garden apartment or a duplex at the bottom to rent out.

 If you buy a multi-family townhouse, you can convert it to a single-family house.
-Also, you can buy a multi-family home as an investment property and live in the townhouse while you have tenants from which you can collect rent.
+Also, you can buy a multi-family home as an investment property and live in the townhouse while you have tenants, from which you can collect rent.

-Or you can rent out the entire townhouse as an investment property, which allows you to collect more rent and may even pay your monthly mortgage in whole or part.
+Alternatively, you can rent out the entire townhouse as an investment property, which allows you to collect more rent and may even cover your monthly mortgage in whole or in part.
 Regardless of the layout, living above your tenants is generally better, making you less likely to be disturbed by noise.
-Besides earning rental income from a relatively stable asset vs. the stock market, buying investment property in NYC has many other great benefits, such as the ability to expense almost any costs associated with the property.

 Furthermore, residential property investors can fully depreciate their cost basis over 27.5 years.